 For more information about Graded Care Profile 2 (GCP2) please see below.

 This helpful toolkit which has been prepared by the Department for Education highlights how anything you notice can help a child who is at risk of neglect and abuse along with the importance of reporting any concerns you may have.

 Parental alienation is when one parent attempts to turn the child or children against the other parent.

 Anthony Douglas CBE describes this and how it happens in more detail here:

 Find information on Parental Alienation on Cafcass website

 BBC Children in Need Emergency Essentials Programme

-You can find more information and register as a referrer on their website: www.familyfundservices.co.uk/emergency-essentials/
+You can find more information: www.familyfundservices.co.uk/emergency-essentials/